-3.3 Moral Dilemma Involved in Whistleblowing
+3.5 Moral Dilemma Involved in Whistleblowing

 It is not an easy decision for a worker to blow whistles against his colleagues or superiors.
-Apart from the social and personal consequence of the act, which may be in form of isolation and rejection by others as well as sack and other punishment by officials of the company, a whistle-blower also battles with his conscience on the moral status of his actions.
-The battle in the whistle-blower's mind is that between: (1) his loyalty to his colleagues and company and (2) his duty to society.
+Apart from the social and personal consequence of the act, which may be in the form of isolation and rejection by others as well as a sack and other punishment by officials of the company, a whistle-blower also battles with his conscience on the moral status of his actions.
+The battle in the whistle-blower's mind is that between (1) his loyalty to his colleagues and company and (2) his duty to society.

-3.3.1 Loyalty to Colleagues
+Loyalty to Colleagues

 Every company expects its staff to be loyal to it.
 Beyond this, workers are also expected to share some level of camaraderie among themselves.
-There is this argument that whatever misdemeanour that exists within a company can be sorted out between the the culprit and the one who discovered him.
+There is this argument that whatever misdemeanour exists within a company can be sorted out between the culprit and the one who discovered him.
 When a worker blows a whistle against his fellow workers, he is often viewed as a disloyal staff whose only intent is to damage the reputation of their colleagues.
-The case is even worst when the whistle-blower has been disciplined in the past by the same official against whom he blows his whistle.
-In this case he is accused of fashioning his whistleblowing as a revenge for the disciplinary measures taken against him in the past.
+The case is even worse when the whistle-blower has been disciplined in the past by the same official against whom he blows his whistle.
+In this case, he is accused of fashioning his whistleblowing as revenge for the disciplinary measures taken against him in the past.

-Thus, in order to guide against his act of whistleblowing being tagged as a betrayal, and a revenge, a whistleblower should ensure the following:
+Thus, to guide against his act of whistleblowing being tagged as a betrayal, and revenge, a whistleblower should ensure the following:

 - 1. That he is not reporting a harm done to him or to a group to which he belongs - 2.
 That the harm is serious enough to justify disclosure.
-A serious harm is one which has the capacity to injure the public. - 3.
-That previous efforts to solve the matter internally has failed
+A serious harm can injure the public.

-4. That he has all the details about the case he is reporting as experience has proved that some acts of whistleblowing were
+- 3. Previous efforts to solve the matter internally have failed - 4.
+He has all the details about the case he is reporting as experience has proved that some acts of whistleblowing were

-3.3.2 Duty to Public
+Duty to Public

-The view of the whistleblower as a betrayer may compel him to keep his cool and allow peace reign.
+The view of the whistleblower as a betrayer may compel him to keep his cool and allow peace to reign.
 However, the company where corruption thrives, for instance, is a part of society.
-Thus, anything that has adverse effect on the company affects society.
+Thus, anything that has an adverse effect on the company affects society.
 As such, the whistleblower owes society the duty to report unwholesome practices he observes in the course of his work.